Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/A1 SQ2 - Hunting Trip!.md

 			- Dex and strength based.

 - after the auroch has been dealt with, the party can make their way back to the camp upon which they get their memories back, together with hopefully a conclusion that they need to write down or prove the existence of the hunter tribe in a way that allows them to take the knowledge with them.

-- after completing the challenge, they may bring an auroch back to camp either dead or alive (but like most likely alive in a state of suspension or something or pacified or whatever)
-- idk
--